 Kitchen utensil: Cheese slicer (osthyvel), which, incidentally, is awkward to use on proper British cheddar.

 Condiment: Mayonnaise, but only if it’s Swedish!
 (More akin to salad cream in flavour.)
 BBQ sauce also works.

-Now you know far too much about me.
+Now you know far too much about me, because I have a tendency to over-share at times.
 O.o And judging by the last few questions, I’m hungry.